Improbable-AI/airobot/README.md

 # AIRobot

 AIRobot is a python library to interface with robots.
-It follows the same architecture from [PyRobot](https://pyrobot.org).
+It follows a similar architecture from [PyRobot](https://pyrobot.org).
 - [Citation](#citation)
 - [Installation](#installation)
 - [Supported Robots](#supported-robots)